Welcome to Foundation Stage 2 (Reception)

 “Play is the highest form of research.” – Albert Einstein

-Teaching Assistant & Lunchtime Supervisor, Mini Vinnie Coordinator
+Teaching Assistant, Lunchtime Supervisor, Mini Vinnie Coordinator, Emotional Literacy Support Assistant (ELSA)

 FS2 Prayer Table

-Welcome to FS2.
-We hope you have had a lovely summer and are as excited as we are to start the school year!
+Welcome to FS2!
+We hope that you have had a lovely summer and are as excited as we are to start the school year!
 Please keep checking this page for regular updates on all the exciting things we have been getting up to.

 - 1. Every Child is Unique.
 We cater for every child’s individual needs, teaching them at their level.
 By doing this we enable all children to be challenged and make good progress in their learning and development.
 In turn this creates resilient, confident and capable learners.